 External beam radiation

-External beam radiation is the most common type of radiation treatment for cancer.
+External beam radiation is the

 External means that the energy beams come from a machine outside of the body.
 A healthcare professional precisely aims the beams, which penetrate the body to reach the cancer site.